onera/Cassiopee/Transform/doc2/source/Transform.rst

 .. py:function:: Transform.deform(a, vector=['dx','dy','dz'])

+    ..
+A1.O0.D0

     Deform a surface by moving each point of a vector.
 The vector field must be defined in a, with the same location.

     Exists also as an in-place version (_deform) which modifies a and returns None.

-    :param a:  initial surface mesh, containing the vector fields
+    :param a: input surface mesh, containing the vector fields
-    :type  a:  [array or list of arrays] or [zone or list of zones]
+    :type  a: [array, list of arrays] or [zone, list of zones]
     :param vector: vector component names defined in a
     :type vector: list of 3 strings
     :return: deformed surface mesh
-    :rtype: same as a
+    :rtype: identical to input

     *Example of use:*

-    * `Deform a surface (array) <Examples/Initiator/deform.py>`_:
+    * `Deform a surface (array) <Examples/Transform/deform.py>`_:

     .. literalinclude:: ../build/Examples/Transform/deform.py